instacart/truetime-android/README.md

 Now, as before:

 ```
-  trueTime.now(); // return a Date object with the "true" time.
+  TrueTime.now(); // return a Date object with the "true" time.
 ```

 ### What is nifty about the Rx version?